 Think about it.
 Whether you’re at a cocktail party or listening to a sermon in church, you might tend to “zone out” and not retain anything but a fraction of what you hear.
 That is, until someone begins to tell a story.
 People love stories.
 They gravitate towards them.
 Why is that?
 In part, it’s because stories create emotion.
 Whether you are a left-brain analytical thinker or a right-brain creative thinker, you are still an emotional creature and you respond to emotion.

-Any good salesperson will tell you that most all sales are made on emotion or at least emotion is involved.
-So when you can take your central message and present it in a story, well, you’ve got a MUCH greater chance that your message will be heard.
+Any good salesperson will tell you that almost all sales are made on emotion, or that emotion is at least involved.
+When you can take your central message and present it in a story, well, you’ve got a MUCH greater chance that your message will be heard.